-Marcus Porcius Cato has left many legacies and has been admired by countless high-profile leaders and dignitaries since his death over 2000 years ago.
+Marcus Porcius Cato has been admired by countless high-profile leaders and dignitaries since his death over 2000 years ago.

-One legacy that stands Cato apart is his own leadership style, which you could perhaps call Stoic leadership.
-It’s a style that was staunchly grounded in setting the right example, and even more admirably one that didn’t put himself above his subordinates.
-It could even be argued that this is still the most effective leadership style today, albeit a rare one.
+It’s easy to see why leaders over the ages have gravitated toward Cato when you examine his leadership style, which you could perhaps call Stoic leadership.
+It’s a style that was staunchly grounded in setting the right example and even more admirably, one that didn’t put himself above his subordinates.
+It might still be the most effective leadership style today, albeit a rare one.

-Cato’s strict, Stoic personal standards made leading-by-example natural for him and although he could certainly be vocal on matters of principle, his effectiveness was in his influence rather than direct orders.
-As Italian football coach Carlo Ancelotti’s Quiet Leadership book urges, “Influence, don’t command.”
+Cato’s strict, Stoic personal standards made leading-by-example natural for him and although he could certainly be vocal on matters of principle, his effectiveness was in his influence rather than his direct orders.
+As Italian football coach Carlo Ancelotti’s Quiet Leadership book urges: “Influence, don’t command.”

 Although he could be overtly stubborn in defence of his principles, Cato’s unflinching resolve still endeared him to many followers.
 Even more telling, it encouraged them to act similarly.

-As is alluded to many times in Quiet Leadership, it is not just Ancelotti’s qualities as a great coach, but primarily his principled example of treating everyone as his equal, his genuine interest in his players as people rather than just athletes, that makes him so popular.
+As is alluded to many times in Quiet Leadership, it is not just Ancelotti’s qualities as a great coach, but primarily his principled example of treating everyone as his equal, his genuine interest in his players as people rather than just athletes, that makes him so popular (not to mention successful).

-It was 67 BC when Cato first took command as military tribune in Macedonia in what was the first of several different positions of authority.
-The following short excerpts from Rob Goodman and Jimmy Soni’s excellent and comprehensive book Rome’s Last Citizen sum his leadership up perfectly –
+It was 67 BC when Cato first took command as military tribune in Macedonia in what was the first of several different positions of authority he would assume in his life.
+The following short excerpts from Rob Goodman and Jimmy Soni’s excellent and comprehensive book Rome’s Last Citizen sum his leadership up perfectly:

 “What would the men of Cato’s legion have made of their new commander?
 He approached camp not on horseback, as expected, but on foot.
 This was not one of the social climbers whom they had come to expect as commander.
 Here, it seemed, was a man ready to live as hard as the common soldiers lived and to impose on himself the same discipline he imposed on them.”